U.S. Mint Rations Bullion Coins – Why Aren’t Prices Rising, Too?

 Ozer said that the coins were minted in southern Italy, with 439 of them identified as denarii and 212 as cistophori.
 Although it’s difficult to give meaningful comparative values for money from before the 20th century because the range of products and services available for purchase was so different, this stash represents about 3 years’ salary for a legionnaire soldier of the Roman legions.

 The collection includes various motifs associated with the Roman Republic period, including depictions of figures such as the first Roman emperor Augustus, Mark Antony, Julius Caesar and Marcus Brutus.
-Ozer and his team speculate that the stash could have been brought to the area by a high-ranking soldier in the Roman army.2021, gold demand, silver, silver price, us mint
+Ozer and his team speculate that the stash could have been brought to the area by a high-ranking soldier in the Roman army.2021, Featured, gold demand, silver, silver price, us mint